Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Effective field theory approach

 In general, many other operators at mass dimensions $D=5$ and $D=6$ involving $\chi_L$ exist~\cite{Duch:2014xda}.
 In Sec.~\ref{sec:open}, we will consider renormalisable models that generate the portal operators, generically together with other ones.
 In Tab.~\ref{tab:operators}, we summarise all the $D \leq 6$ operators generated in these models.

-The operator $\mathcal{O}_1$ preserves lepton number (we will refer to this operator as lepton number conserving, LNC).
+The operator $\mathcal{O}_1$ preserves lepton number (we will refer to this operator as lepton-number-conserving, LNC).
 In particular, it is allowed if light neutrinos are Dirac particles.
 In this case $m_N = 0$, and light neutrino masses are given by $m_\nu = y_\nu v_h/\sqrt{2}$.
-The operators $\mathcal{O}_2$ and $\mathcal{O}_3$ break lepton number in two units (we will refer to these operators as lepton number violating, LNV). \footnote{As we will see in Sec.~\ref{sec:open}, in some models $\chi_L$ is also charged under $U(1)_L$.
+The operators $\mathcal{O}_2$ and $\mathcal{O}_3$ break lepton number in two units (we will refer to these operators as lepton-number-violating, LNV). \footnote{As we will see in Sec.~\ref{sec:open}, in some models $\chi_L$ is also charged under $U(1)_L$.
 Depending on its charge, $\mathcal{O}_2$ ($\mathcal{O}_3$) will preserve (break) lepton number or vice versa.
 More specifically, if $L(\chi_L) = 1$, then $\mathcal{O}_2$ is LNC and $\mathcal{O}_3$ is LNV, whereas if $L(\chi_L) = -1$, the roles are interchanged.
 In both cases, the LNV operator will break lepton number in four units.
 Note that $\mathcal{O}_1$ always preserves lepton number.} If lepton number is broken, then in general, also $m_N \neq 0$, and in the basis $(\nu_L^c,N_R)$ the neutrino mass matrix reads

 where $m_{\rm D} = y_\nu v_h/\sqrt{2}$ is the Dirac neutrino mass matrix.
 Assuming for simplicity one generation of active and sterile neutrinos, the eigenvalues of $\mathcal{M}_\nu^\mathrm{tree}$ are